cyrus-/thesis/README.md

 ## Bibliography

-Currently, I use the research.bib file in my "papers" repository.
+Currently, I use the research.bib file from my "papers" repository.
 When I'm done, I'll archive the final .bib file here so that compilation is reproducible.

 ## Notes